 Will my employer still make National Insurance and minimum automatic enrolment pension contributions?

-Employers remain liable for associated Employer National Insurance contributions and minimum automatic enrolment employer pension contributions on behalf of furloughed employees and can claim for these costs from the government in addition to the wage.
+Employers remain liable for associated Employer National Insurance contributions and minimum automatic enrolment employer pension contributions on behalf of furloughed employees.
+From 1 August 2020, employers could no longer claim for these costs from the government.

 Can I request annual leave when on furlough/flexible furlough?